Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Why ?

-Because I'm pissed not to find the NCI hack publically available.
-Because the buyers of NCI physical cartridges are not the kind of guys who know how to dump chips and share the roms.
+Because I'm just pissed not to find the NCI hack publically available and I've always though that this game deserved uncensored mode since I bought it in 1994.

-Seeing at the tileset and palettes, it is clear that Sengoku 2 was never thought nor programmed to be easily uncensored.
-Color palette of current "blood" is just shared with other parts of the tiles so simple palette swaps are far from being enough.
-There is no single magic byte in the code to shift to a blood mode.
+Seeing at the tileset and palettes, it is clear that Sengoku 2 is not programmed to be easily uncensored like with a magic byte.
+Color palette of current "blood" is frequently shared with other parts of the tiles so simple palette swaps are far from being satisfying.

+I'm just a tinkerer so code disassembly was just not on option.
+In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure.

 ## The steps

 - get the palette of every bleeding characters with MAME in debug mode and with a LUA script, thanks to the informations grabbed on Neogeodev website.
 There is only one palette for each character (hopefully).
 This is long and tedious but does not require any intelligence.
-Just play, save, check the LUA outputs, hack the RAM, take notes and reload.
+Just play, check the LUA outputs, look at the RAM in debug mode to confirm, take notes and reload.
-- Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap only in the P ROM only.
+- Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap and target the P ROM only.
 - Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
-- Fucked situation, multiple palette swap for the same character: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
+- Fucked situation, multiple palette swap for the same character and non consistent color to turn to red: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's an artistic compromise.

 ## My rules

-- Only human like characters and main heroes will be bleeding.
-Anything else (pure demonic entities) will keep their original blood color if any.
+- Anything looking (even partly) human has red blood.
 - The least effort will always be prefered because I do this on my spare time, and basically my spare time is shared between a ton of other projects and non negociable family duties.
 All the sources been given, more patient people can probably improve the hack.

 ## How ?